Hill’s Ideal Balance Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, brown rice, whole grain oats, whole grain barley, brewers rice, chicken fat, chicken meal, pea protein concentrate, dried beet pulp, flaxseed, chicken liver flavor, lactic acid, vegetable & fruit blend (green peas, apples, cranberries, carrots, broccoli), potassium chloride, iodized salt, choline chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin supplement, folic acid, vitamin D3 supplement), minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite), taurine, mixed tocopherols for freshness, phosphoric acid, beta-carotene, natural flavors
+Ingredients: Lamb, brown rice, whole grain oats, whole grain barley, chicken fat, yellow peas, pea protein concentrate, chicken meal, dried beet pulp, chicken, chicken liver flavor, lactic acid, flaxseed, vegetable & fruit blend (green peas, apples, cranberries, carrots, broccoli), iodized salt, potassium chloride, choline chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin supplement, folic acid, vitamin D3 supplement), taurine, minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite), mixed tocopherols for freshness, phosphoric acid, beta-carotene, natural flavors

 Red items when present indicate controversial ingredients